dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-12-Core-Ingredients-of-Human-Intelligence.md

 <img src = "/images/core_ingredients/causal.png" />
 </p>

 Here, BPL model generates new examples from just one example of a new concept.
-An example image of a new concept is shown above each pair of grids.
-One grid was generated by 9 people and the other is 9 samples from the BPL model.
-Which grid in each pair (A or B) was generated by the machine?
-Answers(by row 1, 2, 1, 1) add footnote here
+An example image of a new concept is shown.
+One grid was generated by 9 people and the other is 9 samples from the BPL model. *Which grid in each pair (A or B) was generated by the machine?*[^2]

 <p align = "center">
 <img src = "/images/core_ingredients/image_caption.png" width="60%"/>